 User Interface Overhaul

 Zcoin is moving away from the old QT GUI that was used in Bitcoin to use a totally new GUI based on Vue.js.
 This allows much more flexible design of the GUI.
 The GUI is intended to educate the user on proper use of the wallet along with its privacy features along with presenting a clean and fresh look.

 RAP: Receiver Address Privacy

-RAP will allow users to share one static public address that will route transactions to brand new addresses to preserve privacy.
-Unlike other stealth address implementations, RAP will work on light wallets.
+RAP (BIP47) will allow users to share one static public address that will route transactions to brand new addresses to preserve privacy.
+Unlike other stealth address implementations, RAP will also work with light wallets.

 Next-Gen Privacy Protocol

 We plan to finish rolling out our next-gen privacy protocol in 2019